-Students at Indiana Tech are expected to be acquainted with and abide by the state laws and university regulations regarding alcohol and drugs.
-The university policy prohibits the possession and consumption of alcoholic beverages on campus by persons under the legal age of 21.
-Empty containers (including boxes, bags, etc.) are prohibited in the possession of persons under the age of 21.
+Students and employees are expected to be acquainted with and abide by state laws, as well as university policies and guidelines, for the possession, use, sale, manufacture, or distribution of any controlled substance, including alcohol.
+Possession and consumption of alcohol by persons under the legal age of 21 is prohibited on campus and at campus functions.
+Empty containers (including boxes, bags, etc.) are prohibited to be in the possession of persons under the age of 21.
 Alcohol is prohibited from being served on campus except during university sponsored events where alcohol is served by an individual licensed to sell or serve alcohol in the State of Indiana.
+If alcohol is served at an event by an approved, licensed server, it must be consumed within the venue.
+General consumption of alcohol on university property, by community members or visitors, is prohibited.